alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ### Filter early, add late

+This is the most important principle.
 The entire SELECT statement can be imagined as a tree.
-The top-level SELECT statement is the root of the tree, while the row sources or the underlying base tables are the leaves.
+The top-level SELECT statement, i.e. the final result, is the root of the tree, while the row sources or the underlying base tables are the leaves.
 Within this tree, filters should be applied as early as possible.
-Also, data (e.g. literal values) should be added as late as possible.
+Also, data (e.g. setting literal values or joining additional data) should be added as late as possible.

 ```sql
 -- Bad